rolyatmax/copland/README.md

 Users may also save their creations by pressing the letter 's'.
 This will pull up a URL which should load in the creation at the start.

-The name "Copland" comes from the famous American composer Aaron Copland, whose Pulitzer prize-winning work, "Appalachian Spring" inspired the sound palette.
+The name "Copland" comes from the American composer Aaron Copland, whose Pulitzer prize-winning work, "Appalachian Spring" inspired the sound palette.

-There are still a few little bugs and additions that need to be made.
+There are still a few issues here and there.
 And reporting bugs is much appreciated!

-Also: I only have mp3 files for the project right now - which means it won't work in Firefox.
-Try Chrome or Safari instead.

-See it in action at [http://tbaldw.in/copland](http://tbaldw.in/copland).
-And check out the code on my GitHub profile: [http://github.com/rolyatmax/copland](http://github.com/rolyatmax/copland).